skoolkid/skoolkit/sphinx/source/components.rst

 should produce a list of statements with default sizes (as determined by `defb_size`, `defm_size` and `defw_size`), using the specified base.

+.. versionchanged:: 8.5
+   Added the ability to disassemble an instruction that wraps around the 64K boundary, along with the *wrap* attribute on the disassembler configuration object to control this behaviour.

 .. _htmlTemplateFormatter:

 HTML template formatter